Troy Aikman

 Troy Kenneth Aikman (/ˈeɪkmən/; born November 21, 1966) is an American former professional football quarterback who played in the National Football League (NFL) for 12 seasons with the Dallas Cowboys.
-After transferring from the Oklahoma Sooners, he played college football for the UCLA Bruins and won the Davey O'Brien Award as a senior.
+After transferring from the Oklahoma Sooners, he played college football for the UCLA Bruins and won the Davey O'Brien Award in 1988.
 Aikman was selected first overall in the 1989 NFL draft by the Cowboys, where he was named to six Pro Bowls and won three Super Bowls.
 He was also named MVP of Super Bowl XXVII, the franchise's first title in over a decade.
 Aikman was inducted to the Pro Football Hall of Fame in 2006 and the College Football Hall of Fame in 2008.

-After retiring in 2000, Aikman served as the color commentator of NFL on Fox from 2001 to 2021 and has served as the color commentator of Monday Night Football since 2022.
+After retiring in 2000, Aikman served as the color commentator of NFL on Fox from 2001 to 2021 and has served as the color commentator of Monday Night Football on ESPN and ABC since 2022.
 He and his partner play-by-play announcer Joe Buck are the longest tenured announcer pairing in NFL history.
 Aikman was a co-owner of the now defunct NASCAR Sprint Cup Series team Hall of Fame Racing from 2005 to 2009, along with fellow former Cowboys quarterback Roger Staubach, and is also a part-owner of the San Diego Padres in Major League Baseball (MLB).

 Early life

 Aikman was born on November 21, 1966.
 He spent the first part of his childhood in Cerritos, California.
-At age 12, Aikman's family moved to Henryetta, Oklahoma, where he played football and baseball at Henryetta High School, earning All-State honors.
-Aikman also won the 1983 Oklahoma high school state championship in typing.
+At age 12, Aikman and his family moved to Henryetta, Oklahoma, where he played football and baseball at Henryetta High School, earning All-State honors.
+He also won the 1983 Oklahoma high school state championship in typing.